 So What is Smart Packaging?

 Smart packaging isn’t a container with a high IQ.
 Actually, it kind of is.
 It’s packaging that incorporates technology to enable the ability to react to an external event.
-Some examples are medication packaging that keeps track of when you’ve taken a dose, and will remind you if you’ve missed one.
+Some examples are medication packaging that keeps track of when you’ve taken a dose and will remind you if you’ve missed one.
 Or food packaging that notifies you when the contents are nearing their expiration date.
-Or this recent patent granted in the UK targeted at fresh produce, that changes the environment by using “a fill material that reacts with water vapour to generate oxygen and absorb or generate carbon dioxide.”
+Or this recent patent granted in the UK targeted at fresh produce, that changes the environment by using “a fill material that reacts with water vapor to generate oxygen and absorb or generate carbon dioxide.”

 A new report out by Market Research Reports predicts that: